-1.3.2.2 Differentiation of types of letters
+3.2.2 Differentiation of types of letters

-Bold - exceedence of air pollution limits LV+ MT (the condition of the tolerated number TE of exceedences needn't be fulfilled) assuming that the data fulfil the requirements for validity of data for calculation of the annual air pollution characteristics.
+Bold - exceedance of air pollution limits LV+ MT (the condition of the tolerated number TE of exceedances needn't be fulfilled) assuming that the data fulfil the requirements for validity of data for calculation of the annual air pollution characteristics.

-Dark grey background - exceedence of air pollution limits LV+MT incl. the condition of the tolerated number TE of exceedences assuming that the data fulfil the requirements for validity of data for calculation of the annual air pollution characteristics.
+Dark grey background - exceedance of air pollution limits LV+MT incl. the condition of the tolerated number TE of exceedances assuming that the data fulfil the requirements for validity of data for calculation of the annual air pollution characteristics.

-Light grey background - exceedence of air pollution limits LV incl. the condition of the tolerated number TE of exceedences assuming that the data fulfil the requirements for validity of data for calculation of the annual air pollution characteristics.
+Light grey background - exceedance of air pollution limits LV incl. the condition of the tolerated number TE of exceedances assuming that the data fulfil the requirements for validity of data for calculation of the annual air pollution characteristics.

-1.3.3 Data on chemical composition of atmospheric precipitation and wet deposition
+3.3 Data on chemical composition of atmospheric precipitation and wet deposition

 The Tabular Survey also gives the chemical composition of precipitation and atmospheric deposition.
-The localities for which data are given for 2005 are depicted on the map; the following table gives more detailed information on stations (altitude, sampling methods and organizations).
-The stations are ordered alphabetically according to regions and districts, included are stations operated by CHMI, ČGS, VÚV TGM, VÚLHM, HBÚ AV ČR and also several Polish stations.
+The localities for which data are given for 2007 are depicted on the map; the table 2.3 gives more detailed information on stations (altitude, sampling methods and organizations).
+The stations are ordered alphabetically according to the regions and districts, included are data from the stations operated by CHMI, and from the stations of cooperating organizations ČGS, VÚV TGM, VÚLHM and HBÚ AV ČR, which are submitted to the ISKO database.